Volunteer Service Policy

 - Staff are responsible for taking reasonable care of their own health and safety while undertaking volunteer service and for complying with all reasonable policies, procedures or instructions notified to them by the community organisation for which they are undertaking voluntary service during the period of service.

-- Any accident or incident that occurs while undertaking volunteer service will be considered to be work-related and must be reported in accordance with the Reporting of Accidents and Incidents Policy.
+- Any accident or incident that occurs while undertaking volunteer service will be considered to be work-related and must be reported through the online Accident Report Form in accordance with the University's procedures for reporting accidents and incidents.

 - Any injury or illness that occurs as an outcome of undertaking volunteer service will be managed in accordance with the Management of Work-Related Injuries and Illnesses Policy.